nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

               ofdm_crc32_fail_cnt=0

-         * To transmit a continuous tone, with the following configuration:
+         * To transmit a continuous tone with the following configuration:

            * Channel: 144
            * TX power: 10 dBm